Are there specific recommendations concerning weight gain, exercise and diet?

 Do you recommend certain birth or prenatal classes?

 We believe all women should be educated about their bodies and the birth process.
-Amy Michaelson teaches a wonderful class designed for Out of Hospital Birth and you can find out more by visiting Wholly Momma
+Amy Michaelson teaches a wonderful class designed for Out of Hospital Birth and you can find out more by emailing her

 How do you feel about Doulas at a birth?